-So, if you are interested in joining this panel, the first that’s probably on your mind is, is eJury legit?
+But is eJury legit and really a great way to earn or a scam to stay away from?
 Let me just answer this question right away.
 Yes, eJury is a legit site that does what it promises to do.

 But this doesn’t mean you should sign up as a member right away.
 It would be best if you first understand what this site has to offer and if it will be worth your time.

 This eJury review will tell you everything you need to know about the site, so you can make an informed decision on whether or not joining their panel is really a good idea or not, just like how a juror does.